$OIDC^2$: Open Identity Certification with OpenID Connect: Abstract

 \section{Abstract}

-OpenID Connect (OIDC) is a widely used authentication standard for the Web.
-In this work, we define a new Identity Certification Token (ICT) for OIDC.
-An ICT can be thought of as a JSON-based, short-lived user certificate for end-to-end user authentication without the need for cumbersome key management.
-A user can request an ICT from his OpenID Provider (OP) and use it to prove his identity to other users or services that trust the OP.
-We call this approach OIDC² and compare it to other well-known end-to-end authentication methods.
-Unlike certificates, OIDC² does not require installation and can be easily used on multiple devices, making it more user-friendly.
-We outline protocols for implementing OIDC² based on existing standards.
-We discuss the trust relationship between entities involved in OIDC², propose a classification of OPs' trust level, and propose authentication with multiple ICTs from different OPs.
-We explain how different applications such as videoconferencing, instant messaging, and email can benefit from ICTs for end-to-end authentication and recommend validity periods for ICTs.
-To test OIDC², we provide a simple extension to existing OIDC server software and evaluate its performance.
+\ac{oidc} is a widely used authentication standard for the Web.
+In this work, we define a new \ac{ict} \jp{to enable \ac{e2e} user authentication by using and extending \ac{oidc}'s native mechanisms}.
+An \ac{ict} can be thought of as a JSON-based, short-lived user certificate for \ac{e2e} user authentication without the need for cumbersome key management.
+A user can request an \ac{ict} from his \ac{op} and use it to prove his identity to other user\jp{s t}hat trust the \ac{op}.
+We call this approach \ac{oidc²} and compare it to other well-known \ac{e2e} authentication methods.
+Unlike certificates, \ac{oidc²} does not require installation and can be easily used on multiple devices, making it more user-friendly.
+We outline protocols for implementing \ac{oidc²} based on existing standards.
+We discuss the trust relationship between entities involved in \ac{oidc²}, propose a classification of \acp{op}' trust level, and propose authentication with multiple \acp{ict} from different \acp{op}.
+We explain how different applications such as video conferencing, \jp{\ac{im}}, and email can benefit from \acp{ict} for \ac{e2e} authentication and recommend validity periods for \acp{ict}.
+To test \ac{oidc²}, we provide a simple extension to existing \ac{oidc} server software and evaluate its performance.